-The Urban Carry Holster does take some getting used to, and requires more drawing practice than most others on the market.
-While I’m wearing it right now as I sit here and type this, I don’t even know that it’s on unless I focus on it.
+The Urban Carry Holster does take some getting used to and requires more drawing practice than most others on the market.
+While I’m wearing it right now as I sit here and type this, I don’t even know it’s on unless I focus on it.
 It is that comfortable.
 The first time I put it on and showed it to my wife, though, she actually said to me, “is that a gun in your pants, or are you just happy to see me?”
 I shoot you not — she actually said that.

 Having said all of that, I can see where some people will have issues with it.
-Personally, I keep my belt as tight on my waist is I can stand before it cuts the blood supply off to my feet.
+Personally, I keep my belt as tight on my waist as I can stand before it cuts the blood supply off to my feet.
 Therefore, that makes for a harder draw.
-The fact that I’ve got a larger than life belly doesn’t help, either.
-There are different methods of drawing that should be practiced that do help.
-However, I do have to say that when I wear this combo my belt was a notch looser than it used to be to aid in a quicker draw.
+The fact I’ve got a larger than life belly doesn’t help, either.
+You can practice different methods of drawing to help.
+However, I admit my belt was a notch looser than it used to be when I wore this combo.

-Speaking of the belt, it does require the use of one, in order to work.
+Speaking of the belt, the Urban Carry Holster does require the use of one to work.
 Basically, you just run your belt through these hoops, and then tuck the holster into your pants.
-The result is what looks like a cell phone holster, and the gun is totally hidden in the pants.
+It looks like a cell phone holster, with the gun totally hidden in the pants.

-It’s especially great for someone who likes to carry a backup gun, but doesn’t want to use their ankle.
-It is so deeply concealed for small guns, that people really have no clue that it’s even there.
+It’s especially great for someone who likes to carry a backup gun but doesn’t want to use their ankle.
+It is so deeply concealed for small guns, that people really have no clue it’s even there.
 Bigger guns, like my XD, don’t disappear how I wanted it too, though.

 Do you own an Urban Carry holster?
-Has yours began to fall apart like mine has?
-I’ve only had it since February, so it shouldn’t be coming apart yet.
+Has yours begun to fall apart as mine has?
 Let us know in the comments what you think about it, and make sure you sign up for Gun Carrier’s FREE newsletter to keep up to date on all we do.